AleksandrHovhannisyan/aleksandrhovhannisyan.com/packages/web/src/_posts/2020-07-19-semantic-html-accessibility/index.md

 You may have heard the term "ARIA" used in the context of HTML, but what exactly does it mean?

-As defined by the W3 Consortium, ARIA stands for **Accessible Rich Internet Applications**.
+As defined by the W3 Consortium, ARIA stands for <dfn>Accessible Rich Internet Applications</dfn>.
 It's a set of built-in HTML attributes that developers can use to provide a better user experience to people using assistive technologies like screen readers.

 However, as I mentioned before, just because you can do something doesn't mean that you should (or that it's okay to abuse it).
 The following are W3's guidelines on ARIA attributes: